GoodKnight/leetwave/README.md

 - **Wave-based progression** — 9 waves interleave topics and difficulties so you're never grinding one category too long
 - **Deep Dive mode** — Toggle to topic-sequential ordering when you want to hammer a specific pattern
 - **Spaced repetition** — Three-tier confidence ratings (Nailed it / Got there / Had to learn) with interval-based review scheduling
-- **Built-in timer** — Tracks solve time per problem with auto-suggested confidence ratings based on difficulty benchmarks
+- **Built-in timer** — Tracks solve time per problem with auto-suggested confidence ratings based on difficulty benchmarks.
+Uses wall clock time so it stays accurate even when the browser tab is in the background
-- **Progress dashboard** — Visual overview of completion, review schedule, and topic breakdown
+- **Progress dashboard** — Visual overview of completion, calendar heatmap, review schedule, topic/source/difficulty breakdowns, and average solve times
 - **Cross-reference priority** — Problems recommended by more source lists are served first within each wave
 - **Direct LeetCode links** — One click to open any problem on LeetCode
+- **NeetCode video links** — Quick access to NeetCode explanations on YouTube (where available)
+- **Custom problems** — Add your own problems (e.g., company-specific) with auto wave assignment, full spaced repetition support, and custom source tags that appear as filters
+- **Editable notes** — Add, edit, or delete notes on any solved problem via an expandable pencil icon
+- **Export/Import** — Back up your progress to a JSON file and restore it on any browser or device
+- **Dark/Light theme** — Dark mode by default with a toggle in the nav bar
 - **Local storage persistence** — All progress saved in your browser, no account needed

 ![LeetWave Dashboard](assets/dashboard.png)